7 Powerful Natural Remedies for Peripheral Neuropathy...

 Finally, try and do some light moderate exercise each day.
 Exercise helps to control blood sugar levels and promote circulation.
 And it doesn't have to be fancy either.
 A simple brisk walk or cycling for 30-40 minutes is all you need.

-So hopefully these tips help you out.
+So hopefully these tips and remedies help you out.